Thyme Essential Oil (Linalool) – Organic

 massage, compress, bath, liniment, skincare

-Thyme oil is very effective in mouth wash.
+Thyme essential oil is very effective in mouth wash.

 For support of wound care, create a 5% dilution of Benchmark Thyme oil in Virgin Coconut or Tamanu Nut oil.
 Both of these carriers are thought to have antibacterial properties themselves, and may aid in healing wounds without scars.
 This blend can be applied under dressings, or once the would has healed enough, dressing may no longer be required.